-In addition to her CE3 responsibilities, she serves on the Board of Directors of the Orange Water and Sewer Authority (OWASA) and teaches International Environmental Law.
+In addition to her CE3 and teaching responsibilities, she serves on the Board of Directors of the Orange Water and Sewer Authority (OWASA).

 Show All Publications

 A Long Slog: What a Ten Year Hydroelectric Relicensing Process Demonstrates About Public Participation and Administrative Regulation Theories, 53 IDAHO L. REV. 41 (2017).
-[SSRN, Document Link ()]
+[Westlaw, SSRN, Hein, Document Link ()]

 A Tale of Two Solar Installations: How Electricity Regulations Impact Distributed Generation,